vivekshivam/Predictive-Maintenance-and-Health-Monitoring-System/README.md

 Install PowerBI Desktop for creating and viewing dashboards.

 Usage
 Prepare your data in an Excel file named classified_data.xlsx and place it in the root directory.
+Note: The dataset used for this project is confidential due to a non-disclosure agreement (NDA) and cannot be shared.

 Open PowerBI Desktop and load the equipment_health_scores.xlsx file to visualize the data.